Dedicated to the victims of the Parkland, Florida mass shooting, and others who can no longer argue for themselves.

 As a citizen and a teacher of logic, I humbly offer as a public service this sampling of the many bad arguments made in response to even modest suggestions meant to reduce the number of deaths and injuries produced at the hands of individuals wielding assault-style firearms.

 Some of these arguments are of a very recent vintage; others are clichés, well-worn by dint of repetition but still easily recognizable.
-Many have been uttered by politicians, pundits, and other public figures; countless variations are continously issued from a multitude of social media feeds.
+Many have been uttered by politicians, pundits, and other public figures; countless variations are continuously issued from a multitude of social media feeds.
 All represent failures of reasoning in the eyes of logic.

 Logic is the science of argumentation.
 Put in the simplest terms, logic defines an argument as one or more statements (called premises) that claim to provide reasons to believe another statement (called the conclusion).
 Here’s an example of a simple argument: